- Sang Moon Bae’s Winning WITBPosted 2 days ago

 One of our favorite subjects on GolfWRX is shafts.
-They’re very confusing to most people, but golfers who get fitted and know what works for them can get into a comfort zone on the course that can make the difference.
+They’re very confusing to most people, but golfers who get fitted and know what works for them can get into a comfort zone on the course that can be the difference between a good shot and a great one.

-So far this year, we’ve covered the latest launches for for Drivers and Irons.
+We’ve already covered the latest launches for for drivers, fairway woodsirons and wedges.
 But golfers buying new or looking to dial in their old gear need to know about the hottest shafts that are hitting stores this year.
-You can look HERE to see what shafts the Pros are playing in their equipment and also read through this article to find some inspiration prior to your fitting.
+You can click here to see what shafts the pros are playing in their equipment and also read through this article to find some inspiration prior to your fitting.

 Part 1: Taking the Guesswork out of selecting a shaft